wcarmon/docs/rust/lifetimes.md

 - `static`: guaranteed valid for duration of entire program (eg. global lifetime)

 # Structs
-1. borrowed struct fields must outlive the struct
+1. A borrowed `struct` field **must outlive** the `struct`.
-2. only need to define on the struct and field, not at the usage points
+2. Only need lifetime annotation on the struct and field, not at the usage points.
-3. lifetimes define the contract enforced by the compiler (borrow checker)
+3. lifetimes define the contract enforced by the compiler (specifically, the borrow checker)

 # Functions
-1. by default, borrowed args must live long enough for the fn invocation to exit
+1. By default, borrowed args **must outlive** the function invocation.
-1. returned references must live as long as one of the borrowed arguments (or be `static`)
+1. returned references **must outlive** one of the borrowed arguments (or be `static`).
 2. For multiple borrowed args, compiler can enforce they have the same or different lifetimes
-3. lifetimes define the contract enforced by the compiler (borrow checker)
+3. lifetimes define the contract enforced by the compiler (specifically, the borrow checker)

 # Other Resources